Breast Implant Removal

 Breast Implant Removal With a Breast Lift

 Sometimes removing the Breast Implant is not enough.
-Much in the same way that Breast Reduction Surgery both removes volume from and lifts the breast, removal of a Breast Implant may benefit from a Breast Lift concurrently.
-Breast Implant Removal does not only decrease the volume of the breast.
-It also removes support from the breast skin.
-The result can be a deflated, empty mass of breast skin.
-Removing a significant volume from the breast can lead to the combination of too much skin and too little support, better known as sagging.
+Much in the same way that Breast Reduction Surgery both removes volume from and lifts the breast, Breast Implant Removal Surgery may also benefit from a Breast Lift concurrently.
+Breast Implant Removal decreases the volume of the breast.
+Additionally, it removes support from the breast skin.
+The result can be a deflated, empty breast skin.
+Removing a significant volume from the breast can create a situation where there is too much skin and too little support, better known as sagging.

 As a general rule, the removal of smaller Breast Implants from larger breasts with firm skin is not likely to require a Breast Lift.
 On the other hand, removal of large Breast Implants from small breasts with loose, inelastic skin is more likely to need a Breast Lift for optimal cosmetic results.
 Another common option is to remove the Breast Implants as the first stage.
 After the breasts have healed, in 6 to 12 months, the shape of the breasts can be reevaluated for the necessity of a Breast Lift as a second stage.